sradowana-ux/tiktok-creator-pa/README.md

 TikTok's algorithm rewards consistency and quality — but most solo creators struggle with writing hooks, researching hashtags, and planning content every day.
 This tool automates the repetitive parts so you can focus on filming.

-Built as part of my data analysis / ML portfolio targeting TikTok & Spotify internships.
+Part of my ML portfolio — proof that shipping fun things seriously still counts as shipping.

 *University of Hull · 2026*